 The Middle Stainless Steel Rack from Stovold & Pogue is sturdy and won't rust, and has a utilitarian look that will add a contemporary twist to your kitchen decor.
 Available at Not On The High Street.

 If you can see your storage – which is guaranteed to be the case in a small kitchen – then you want it to be as good-looking as possible.
-Have fun with kitchen jars that are colourful and come in a variety of materials and sizes.
+Have fun with storage jars that are colorful and come in a variety of materials and sizes.

-14. Stack boxes for a functional and contemporary look
+10. Stack boxes for a functional small kitchen storage idea

 Some kitchens are so pared down that that there may not even be an under-the-sink cabinet.
 If this is the case in your kitchen, create a contemporary look with simple and crisp storage boxes in different sizes.
 Lidded options are best, but some items will also do well in an open box.

-We like the versatile Tjena range from Ikea, from £2.25.
+We like the versatile Tjena range from Ikea.

 Sponges, scourers, and brushes can create a surprising (and annoying) amount of mess in a small kitchen, leaving unsightly pools of soapy water around the sink area.
 Keep your surfaces tidy and dry with a handsome and easy-to-clean metal caddy.

-The Washing Up Tidy from All Things Brighton Beautiful has three handy compartments – and is good-looking, too.
+The Washing Up Tidy from Garden Trading has three handy compartments – and is good-looking, too.

 One of the challenges that can come with a small kitchen is limited fridge space.
 Some fridges are way too small to fit in all the groceries, and this is especially true of vegetables, which often come in bulk.
-The good news is that many vegetables do just as well – and sometimes even better – when stored out of the fridge.
+The good news is that many vegetables do just as well – and sometimes even better – when stored out of the fridge so you can hang them up in bags and baskets instead.

 Small kitchens, especially those in rented spaces, often come without any wall cabinet storage.
 On a budget or don’t feel like bothering with installing kitchen cabinets, but still want a wall storage unit?
 Invest in a wall cabinet that is well designed and not too kitchen specific.
 This way, you’ll be able to repurpose it for another room when moving.